PC

 (iii).
 The third and police career-ending injury was a casualty choking to death.
 The casualty was wedged in a position that had rendered him incapable of exiting.
 Then after cyanosis was witnessed on the patients face and hands, the casualty had become unconscious.
 As this was not a Road Traffic Accident nor similar high-impact-trauma event, and no neck injuries were likely, the casualty was safely extracted.
 The patient survived.
 Unfortunately, due to the rural nature of the incident, there were no immediate back-up emergency service crew available.
 The manoeuvre lifting a very large, unconscious casualty, single headedly caused a third, cumulative back injury that can be clearly seen on the following MRI scans.

-By 1994 the deterioration of this was to a point where paraplegia was indicated by the neurological surgeon.
-So spinal surgery to remove the collapse intervertebral disc at L5/S1 was required and completed.
+During 1994 the deterioration of this reached a point where paraplegia was indicated by the neurological surgeon.
+So spinal surgery to remove the prolapsed intervertebral disc at L5/S1 was required and completed.

 Evidence:-